dr1verrr/dr1verrr/README.md

 ### Here is what i'm working on! 👋

-- 🔭 I’m currently working on ...
-I am not working right now
+- 🔭 I’m currently studying ...
 - 🌱 I’m currently learning ...
 React.js, Redux, Next.js
 - 👯 I’m looking to collaborate on ...
 React.js
 - 🤔 I’m looking for help with ...